 The size signals (SIZ[1:0]) indicate the number of bytes remaining to be transferred during an operand cycle.
-They are valid while the address strobe ( $\overline{AS}$ ) is asserted.
-Refer to 5.3 Dynamic Bus Sizing for information on SIZ1 and SIZ0 encoding and on using the SIZ0 and SIZ1 pins in dynamic bus allocation.
+They are valid while the address strobe (AS) is asserted.
+Refer to 5.3 Dynamic Bus Sizing for information on SIZ[1:0] encoding and on using these pins in dynamic bus allocation.